-- A. Continuity of Operations: The Association and the Board recognize that strikes and other forms of work stoppages by employees are contrary to law and public policy.
-The Association and the Board subscribe to the principle that differences shall be resolved by peaceful and appropriate means without interruption of the school program.
-The Association therefore agrees that its officers, representatives, and members shall not authorize, instigate, cause, aid, encourage, ratify, or condone, nor shall any employee take part in, any strike, slowdown, stoppage of work, boycott, picketing, or other interruption of activities in the school system. - B Waiver: The parties acknowledge that during the negotiations which resulted in this Agreement each had the unlimited right and opportunity to make demands and proposals with respect to any subject or matter not removed by law from the area of collective bargaining and that the understandings and agreements arrived at by the parties after the exercise of that right and opportunity are set forth in this Agreement.
-Therefore, the Board and the Association for the life of this Agreement, voluntarily and unqualifiedly waive the right and each agrees that the other shall not be obligated to bargain collectively with respect to any subject or matter referred to or covered by this Agreement and also with respect to any subject or matter not specifically referred to or covered in this Agreement, even though such subject or matter may not have been within the knowledge and contemplation of either or both of the parties at the time that they negotiated or signed this Agreement.
-Matters of common concern may be subject to negotiations during the period of this Agreement upon the request and mutual agreement of both parties.
+A. Continuity of Operations: The SEA and the Board recognize that strikes and other forms of work stoppages by employees are contrary to law and public policy.
+The SEA and the Board subscribe to the principle that differences shall be resolved by peaceful and appropriate means without interruption of the school program.
+The Association therefore agrees that its officers, representatives, and members shall not authorize, instigate, cause, aid, encourage, ratify, or condone, nor shall any employee take part in, any strike, slowdown, stoppage of work, boycott, picketing, or other interruption of activities in the school system.

-- C. Entire Agreement: This Agreement supersedes and cancels all previous agreements, verbal or written or based on alleged past practices, between the Board and the Association and constitutes the entire agreement between the parties.
-Any amendment or agreement supplemental hereto shall not be binding upon either party unless executed in writing by the parties hereto. - D. At the beginning of each school year, the Association shall be credited with five (5) days to be used by the employees who are officers or agents of the Association; such use to be at the discretion of the Association.
-The Association agrees to notify the Administration no less than forty-eight (48) hours in advance of taking such leave.
-The Association will reimburse the Board for the costs of substitute employees.
+- B. Waiver: The parties acknowledge that during the negotiations which resulted in this Agreement, each had the unlimited right and opportunity to make demands and proposals with respect to any subject or matter not removed by law from the area of collective bargaining and that the understanding and agreements arrived at by the parties after the exercise of that right and opportunity are set forth in this Agreement.
+Therefore, the Board and the SEA for the life of this Agreement, voluntarily and unqualifiedly waive the right and each agrees that the other shall not be obligated to bargain collectively with respect to any subject or matter referred to or covered by this Agreement and also with respect to any subject or matter not specifically referred to or covering in this Agreement, even though such subject or matter may not have been within the knowledge and contemplation of either or both of the parties at the time that they negotiated or signed this Agreement.
+Matters of common concern may be subject to negotiations during the period of this Agreement upon the request and mutual agreement of both parties. - C. Entire Agreement: This Agreement supersedes and cancels all previous agreements, verbal or written based on alleged past practices, between the Board and the SEA and constitutes the entire agreement between the parties.
+Any amendment or agreement supplemental hereto shall not be binding upon either party unless executed in writing by the parties hereto. - D. At the beginning of each school year, the SEA shall be credited with five (5) days to be used by the employees who are officers or agents of the SEA; such use to be at the discretion of the SEA.
+The SEA agrees to notify the Administration no less than forty-eight (48) hours in advance of taking such leave.
+The SEA will reimburse the Board for the costs of substitute employees.

-ARTICLE 18 INCREMENT ADVANCEMENT BASED ON PROFESSIONAL GROWTH OR LONGEVITY

-An employee must have satisfactorily completed 5 days of teacher professional development during the school year to receive a pay raise or pay increment.
-The "professional development day" is defined as 6 hours.
-Five (5) days is the equivalent of 30 hours.
-The number of hours acquired during a calendar day may not be counted as more than one day of professional development.
+ARTICLE 18 INCREMENT ADVANCEMENT BASED ON PROFESSIONAL GROWTH OR LONGEVITY calendar day may not be counted as more than one (1) day of professional development.
 The reporting year is defined as May 1 through April 30.
-The form (Appendix G) is to be submitted to your principal's office by May 15th of each year.
+The form (Appendix G) is to be submitted to your principal's office by May 15 of each year.
 Qualified professional development is defined by the State of Michigan School Code: Section 1526 and 1527 and is outlined on Appendix G.